sourcegraph/handbook/content/engineering/search/iteration_log.md

   - 2021-03-19: Streaming defaults to on for all environments.
   - 2021-03-19: Streaming now logs to Prometheus, Ping DB, and Honeycomb.
   - 2021-03-19: Don't mark spans as failed for context errors, which, by design, are very frequent for streaming search.
+  - 2021-03-19: End-to-end tests have been updated to match expectations for Streaming Search

 ### Exhaustive